mnowiasz/synapse-purge/README.md

 ## What it does
-It fetches the list of rooms on your homeserver and sends - via the purge history API (https://github.com/matrix-org/synapse/blob/master/docs/admin_api/purge_history_api.rst) purge requests, so old - by default remote -messages (for example, older than 120 days) are deleted.
+It fetches the list of rooms on your homeserver and sends - via the purge history API (https://github.com/matrix-org/synapse/blob/master/docs/admin_api/purge_history_api.rst) purge requests, so old -by default remote- messages (for example, older than 120 days) are deleted.
 After that, it waits for the operation to finished.

-Since this might be an expensive operation taking time, this is done asynchronously, sending (per default 5) a number of parellel requests at the same time.
-Depending on your homeserver, you might want to increaser or decrease the number of workers.
+Since this might be an expensive operation taking time, this is done asynchronously, sending a number of parallel requests (by default 5) at the same time.
+Depending on your homeserver, you might want to increase or decrease the number of workers.

-You can do this on a daily basis, say by cron or systemd-timer, however, to reclaim file system space you need to ocassionally VACUUM FULL.
+You can do this on a daily basis, say by cron or systemd-timer, however, to reclaim file system space you need to occasionally VACUUM FULL on the database

-## Prerequisetes
+## Prerequisites
 You need:
 * access to synapse's database (postgresql only)
 * an admin account on the homeserver
-* Since the program uses the new API (_snapse/admin) you may have to configure your reverse proxy to proxy _synapse to the homeserver
+* Since the program uses the new API (_snapse/admin) you may have to configure your reverse proxy to proxy _synapse requests to the homeserver

 ## Installation